sameedali/sameedali.github.io/_posts/2016-07-29-on-discovering-al-ma-arri.md

 >        - LVI
 >          The Luzumiyat of Abu'l-Ala Al Ma'arri

-It was an extremely pleasant surprise to discover him.
+It was a pleasant surprise to discover him.

 Al Ma'arri - the skeptic, the philosopher, the poet whose songs now remain buried in the tomes of history.

 I had the privilege of reading The Luzumiyat of Al-Ma'arri.

-It is remarkable how the message conveyed by his verses is still relevant to this day.
+It is remarkable how the message conveyed by his verses remains relevant to this day.

 I had the opportunity to acquaint myself with a few medieval Arab works, recently.